Codeinwp/visualizer/readme.txt

 13. Bar chart

 == Changelog ==
+= 3.4.9 - 2020-11-26  =

+* [Fix] Pie chart slices offset problem in the Gutenberg editor
+* [Fix] Warning is thrown when remote file is used as source
+* [Fix] Bubble chart legend position not working in the Gutenberg editor

 = 3.4.8 - 2020-09-29  =

 * [Fix] Option to edit charts imported from JSON